 Why: You want to work with people in a growth mindset.
 Always moving forward and always growing.
 It's a sign of grit.
 Grist in my opinion one of the biggest drivers of success if life.

-Question: What's your favorite project you've worked on?
+Question: What's your favorite project you've worked on personally or at work?

 Citation: Great post from Nicolas Bize's blog